Felixburton7/Machine-Learning-Unsupervised-Learning-Implementing-K-Means-clustering/README.md

 ### Overview

 In this project, I implemented the k-means algorithm, an unsupervised learning technique.
-Unlike supervised learning, where the model learns from labeled data, unsupervised learning involves finding hidden patterns or intrinsic structures in input data.
+Unlike supervised learning, unsupervised learning involves finding hidden patterns or intrinsic structures in input data.
 The k-means algorithm is particularly useful for clustering, which groups data points into distinct clusters based on their similarities.

 I focused on clustering text documents from Wikipedia using k-means.
 Throughout the project, I explored the effects of random initialization, varied the number of clusters, and evaluated the clustering results both quantitatively and qualitatively.
 The entire implementation was done from scratch without using pre-implemented classes from libraries like scikit-learn.